 The most important help you can give is by following the development.
 However any help you can give in spreading the word is very appreciated, so linking us on facebook, twitter and generally telling your friends would be fantastic!

 You can find a button that will take you to our Discord, Facebook, Twitter and Youtube on the bottom of this page!

 We created an expansion to the well known title "Mount & Blade Warband", which actually started out as a modification we had been working on for just over a year beforehand.
 The expansion was very successful and has to date sold over 500,000 units.

 Two of our developers (Olafson and Admiral) have worked together with Anvil Game Studios prior to the games Early Access release.
 For example, Olafson provided many of the games maps, 3D artwork and sounds.
 Admiral has created a large number of the games character models.
+In fact, Refleax and Rycon were part of the FSE Staff from 2012-2013.
 In addition, Flying Squirrel Entertainment has donated a couple of their game assets to Anvil Game Studios for use in Holdfast: Nations at War.
-After a financial dispute in 2018, the relationship between the two companies cooled down.

 Our game as a multiplayer title will be 100% optimised for high performance online battles.
 We have a fantastic engine, utilising culling (not rendering things a player cannot see) LOD and scaling server technology, so a standard server will run a few hundred players, while a powerful box is only limited by its power, we have yet to find the games limit, and is something we will be testing in our alpha and beta.